Why Social Media KPIs Mislead in the AI Search Era

 What This Means for You

-If you manage social for brands, stop letting a falling reach chart panic the room.
+When a falling reach chart panics the room, resist it.
 Reach softening while sales hold is not failure, it’s the funnel rearranging itself.
-Your job is to rebuild reporting around intent and revenue, and to make sure the destination is ready for a buyer who already decided.
+The job is to rebuild reporting around intent and revenue, and to make sure the destination is ready for a buyer who already decided.

 The Bigger Picture